animal-tree/Writing-stuff/Stuff57-my-spirituality.md

 > As Sam’s newly acquired linguistic force, I don’t know Sam very well and haven’t seen Sam outside of a limited range of social contexts.
 As a result, I can’t express his views.
 The above, expresses his views.
 This 3-part set of paragraphs below unfortunately disambiguates away the necessary innocence and faith of those views that he depends on for quality of life.
 >
 > Perhaps they are just his emotion of anger, due to those torments and tortures.
+>
+> Meanwhile he's trying his desperate hardest to reach people, desperate for the infinite-love that has been disproven to him, that he extended and still, believe it or not, actively communicably extends.